Discover more from Hardcore Software by Steven Sinofsky

 We were hard on ourselves for the slip.
 The routine post-mortem that would follow was filled with genuine discussions of trying to figure out how not to repeat this slip, even if it was also the last release we would talk about Office versus the Apps.

 Even with exhaustion there was much to be proud of.
-The product cycle was difficult, but we did not employ death-march tactics.
+The product cycle was difficult, but we did not experience any sort of death march.
 Yes, many people put in long hours.
 While many teams would do a “bug bash” one night in a week, we were not catering food every night as was common practice in other parts of Microsoft.
 Babies were born.
 People were married.
 There was all the life experience that happens within a group of 1,000 people over three years.
 Relative to the rest of the company, we ran the project with a sense of balance and normalcy.
 The core tenet of our process was that we arrived at the schedule and dates from bottom-up estimates, and when those estimates were wrong the individuals worked extra or we scaled back features—both of those were viewed as acceptable.
 We did not seek out heroes.
 We were proud of that.
 And we would get better at estimates, accountability, and balance each with release going forward.

 The release to manufacturing, which came about six weeks before launch, was on a cold and rainy November 16, 1996.
 A few of us were at COMDEX in Las Vegas doing press when HeikkiK led the team through the final ship room meeting and signoff.
 He was kind enough to call in and I spoke from my flip phone but might as well have been in outer space—the connection was horrible.
 Still, the sense of accomplishment was as real as the relief.
 From afar I wished everyone well and knew there would be one heck of a party on campus.
 And there were pictures to prove it.